Managed IT Services

 Basic security features like secure DNS and User Authentication for each user.Level 2: Enterprise Security

 Enterprise security builds on the first level by adding firewalls, certificate authentication, and segmenting user access.
 Important data is backed up to immutable storage.Level 3: Advanced Enterprise Security

 Advanced enterprise security requires multi-factor authentication from managed certificates and bio metrics.
 A team of security experts regularly test the system for vulnerabilities, and extensive employee training and company policies must be implemented.
 This level of security requires a site specific chief of security, and UPS backup systems connected to certain equipment.Level 4: Ultimate Security

-The Ultimate in secure infrastructure.
+The Ultimate in a secure infrastructure.
 Along with the other levels of security, this level implements the strictest security policies.
 Access to information must be restricted physically as well as electronically, and access to all information and resources is granted on a temporary need to know basis.
 Critical local components such as servers and network infrastructure are encased in Faraday cages.
-Critical information is stored Geo-redundantly in nuclear-emp hardened data centers, and is encrypted using proprietary methods at rest and in transit.
+Critical information is stored Geo-redundantly in nuclear-emp hardened data centers and is encrypted using proprietary methods at rest and in transit.
 This is Level 4 FIPS 140-2 Compliant.

 Columbia, SC 29210, USA

 1: High Hardware Costs: Technology architectures are incredibly expensive to buy, with no guarantees they won’t be obsolete within two years.

 2: Increasingly Specialized Technologies: Traditionally, companies could hire a handful of IT staff to build, manage, and troubleshoot problems across the entire IT enterprise.
 Now, in order to ensure high performance and availability, IT teams are built for each IT function (ex. data center, security, etc.).